TejasS-5/Portfolio/README.md

 # Portfolio — React + Flask

 A modern, full-stack developer portfolio built with **React** and **Flask**.
 The portfolio features a unique **code editor-inspired interface**, where visitors navigate through sections as if browsing source files.
-It combines a responsive React frontend with a RESTful Flask backend to showcase projects, skills, and contact information.
+It combines a responsive React frontend with a RESTful Flask backend to showcase projects, skills, and contact information...

 ---